 So I would say the drywall screws are slightly more brittle than #8 screws, and the decks screws were the least brittle.
 Although I later repeated that test with another type of deck screw, and that screw also broke.

 What's nice about drywall screws is that they are relatively thin screws, and the head doesn't sink into the wood as easily.
 But when working with hardwoods, the strength of the screw itself becomes the limiting factor.
 At left, I screwed two 1.5" screws into a piece of ash hardwood as far as they would go, without any pilot holes.
 Once the head of the drywall screw started sinking into the wood, it snapped apart near the head.

 The #8 wood screw, however, sunk a little below the surface, but then the thread started to slip in the wood.
 The screw also caused a crack in the piece of wood, which the thinner drywall screw did not.

 I can't say one type of screw is "better" than the other, but when working with soft woods or when splitting is a concern, drywall screws certainly have their advantages.
 But in hardwoods, a drywall screw will usually fail before the wood fails.

 But for some applications, drywall screws are actaully the better wood screw.

 That said, I'm no fan of construction screws used with 2x4 construction.
 Though they are less likely to break than drywall screws, they DO break, and often, there will be a screw head or segment of screw left in a scrap piece of wood, with no metal protruding on either side.
 That sort of thing never happened with nails.
-This makes it riskier than it used to be to use recycled lumber, especially because the screws will do more damage to blades than nails ever did.
+This makes it riskier than it used to be to use recycled lumber, especially because the harder screws will cause more damage to blades than nails would.